5 ways to build and maintain your patent portfolio

 In addition, companies must have created the patented invention or significantly contributed towards the creation of the patented invention, the development of the patented invention, or the development of an item or process incorporating the invention.

-Further qualifying conditions may apply to groups of companies, for example, where one company is developing the intellectual property and another one owns and manages the portfolio.
+Further qualifying conditions may apply to groups of companies, for example, where one company is developing the IP and another one owns and manages the portfolio.

-Other forms of intellectual property, such as supplementary protection certificates, may also be considered as qualifying intellectual property rights.
+Other forms of IP, such as supplementary protection certificates, may also be considered as qualifying IP rights.

 It is not possible to claim a Patent Box benefit until after a qualifying IP right – typically a patent – has been granted.
 However, once granted, relief can then be claimed for profits made up to six years prior to grant (so long as the company has elected in for the accounting period in which those profits were made).